Football is a team sport, and all of the players must perform at their peaks for the team to succeed, regardless of their positions.

 If the thyroid hormones are not secreted in precise amounts, our cells slow down in performing their life-preserving roles of synthesizing the proteins needed for cellular growth and removing waste.

 The thyroid gland is responsible for:

-When we’re young, it assists the production and release of growth hormone and allows us to grow
+- When we're young, it supports the production and release of Growth Hormone and allows us to grow

 When the thyroid is malfunctioning, a condition called hypothyroidism results, with several adverse, potentially dangerous side effects.
 Here are a few of them: